sedab/PathCNN/Readme.md

 * `--experiment` Name of experiment to test, same as in section 4.1
 * `--model`: Name of model to test, e.g. `epoch_10.pth`

-### 5. Metadata
-We explored concatenating the metadata included in the patient JSON file as additional information for the neural network to process.
-We did not fully implement this option because of a few reasons:

-* Training was greatly slowed

-* Different cancers may not be compared on a fair basis (e.g. cigarettes smoked per day will be more informative for lung cancer than kidney cancer)

-* The work we were replicating did not use any metadata, and we wanted a fair comparison

-However, if you would like to try your hand at using the metadata you must:

-* Look at `iPython Notebooks/LungJsonDescription.ipynb` to explore the metadata you'd like to add
-* Create a dictionary of desired JSON inputs as per `JsonParser/LungJsonCleaner.py`
-* Modify `parse_json` in `utils/dataloader.py` to add the desired metadata (not implemented for kidney and breast)
-* Modify the `aggregate` function in `train.py` so that it concatenates the metadata to the image as per `utils/dataloader.py`.
-This is the main part that is not implemented for any of the cancers.

 ## Additional resources: